Finding Higher Investment Returns (and Realistic Returns)

 Why You Should Consider an Index Fund

 The Securities and Exchange Commission (SEC) website describes an index fund as a “mutual fund or Unit Investment Trust whose investment objective typically is to achieve the same return as a particular market index, such as the S&P 500 Composite Stock Price Index, the Russell 2000 Index, or the Wilshire 5000 Total Market Index.”
 Typically, they do that by adopting the same mix as the index.
-One other advantage to index funds is that they generally have very low fund management fees compared to funds that try to beat the averages.
+Another advantage to index funds is that they generally have very low fund management fees compared to funds that try to beat the averages.

 If Joy wants to take an active part in managing her retirement portfolio, she might want to select a couple of different index funds.
 Different indexes will behave differently in different economies and a changing world.
 For instance, NASDAQ will be more affected by technology stocks than the Dow Jones Industrials.
 Suppose she’s bullish on technology.
 She should have more of a NASDAQ index and less of the Dow Jones one.